-Home News Government Review of Business Rates Set to Shake Up The Commercial Property Tax System
+Home Blogs and News Government Review of Business Rates Set to Shake Up The Commercial Property Tax System

 How business rates are calculated and charged is currently under review by the government, in response to concerns from some business ratepayers and, more prominently the BPF (British Property Foundation), that the system requires reform to make it fit for economy in the 21st century.

 It is hoped that the review, which began in March, will make the system fairer for all businesses, and go someway to closing the loopholes some companies have been exploiting to gain unfair financial advantages.

 In a report released by the BPF, who have spearheaded calls for this review, the organisation claimed: “The internet age has left virtually no area of our economy, or society, untouched.
 Businesses’ use of, and need for, physical real estate has fundamentally changed, yet the business rates system has not adapted at all.”

 The report continues: “Although the tax is generally paid by occupiers, the question of how it could function more fairly and with greater economic efficiency is not one that can be ignored by the real estate industry.”

 In a foreword letter attached to the government’s business rates review discussion document, Chief Secretary to the Treasury, Danny Alexander, wrote: “we want to take the opportunity to undertake a thorough, wide-ranging and robust examination of the existing business rates system and to explore options for future reform.”

 This followed the Chief Secretary’s acknowledgement that “there is agreement across business sectors that the business rates system is in need of reform, [but] there is no clear consensus on how best to achieve this.”